danchoi/vmail/website/page.markdown

 To archive a message, put the cursor on it and type `,e`.
 Archiving a message moves it to the `all` mailbox.

+To mark a message spam, put the cursor on it and type `,!`.
+This moves the message to to the `spam` mailbox.

+You can use range selections in the message list when you star, delete, mark as spam, or archive.
+Use `<C-v>` to start marking a range of lines (the vertical position of the cursor doesn't matter).
+Then type any of the above commands to perform an action on all the messages you selected.

 ## Switching mailboxes, moving messages, copying messages to another mailbox

 To switch mailboxes, type `,m`.
 You'll see an autocomplete window appear at the top.